rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `name`: variable name as a string.
 - `value`: new value for the variable.

-Sets the value of a widget's custom variable.
+Sets the value of a widget's custom variable (see [advanced syntaxes](./advanced-syntaxes.md##ustom-variables-varvariablename-default)).
 If `ìd` contains wildcards, affects all matching widgets.

 ----